stdanley/iot_scripts/README.md

 ## supported systems
 ### linux
+ **pre requirements**

+ install mosquitto-clients package using os-specific package manager install __gawk__ manually instead of traditional awk on openwrt .

  **run as system service**

- please refer to the system guide on how to registe a system service. the dirs **linux** and **openwrt** are implements to make our iot connector a system service. ps, we must install __gawk__ manually instead of traditional awk on openwrt .
+ please refer to the system guide on how to registe a system service. the dirs **linux** and **openwrt** are implements to make our iot connector a system service.

 ## mqtt server: